gregorsun/CANPiController/README.md

 ## Setup

-The CANPIccontroller Board is used as the development platform.
+The CANPiController Board is used as the development platform.
 In addition the [CAN BUS analyzer](https://www.microchip.com/developmenttools/productdetails/apgdt002) or any other CAN bus capable analyzer is needed to view the outgoing CAN frames and send incoming CAN frames to the device.

 <img src="Images/Setup.jpg" alt="Hardware Setup"/>